-In keeping with the vision that research and practice must be developed in tandem, MSAN has developed collaborative relationships with expert researchers in the areas of student achievement, school reform and policy, racial identity development, and curriculum & instruction.
-In addition to research partnerships with organizations such as the Strategic Education Research Partnership (SERP) Institute, the Dana Center at the University of Texas-Austin, and the Center for Applied Special Technology (CAST), individual researchers who have collaborated with MSAN over the years include Dr. Ron Ferguson (Harvard University), Dr. Gloria Ladson-Billings and Dr. John Diamond (University of Wisconsin-Madison), and Dr. Pedro Noguera (UCLA).
+MSAN is part of the Wisconsin Center for Education Research (WCER) located at the University of Wisconsin-Madison.
+In keeping with the vision that research and practice must be developed in tandem, MSAN has developed collaborative relationships with expert researchers in the areas of student achievement, school reform and policy, racial identity development, and curriculum and instruction.
+MSAN has research partnerships with organizations such as the Strategic Education Research Partnership (SERP) Institute, the Dana Center at the University of Texas-Austin, and the Center for Applied Special Technology (CAST).
+In addition, individual researchers who have collaborated with MSAN over the years include Dr. Ron Ferguson (Harvard University), Dr. Gloria Ladson-Billings and Dr. John Diamond (University of Wisconsin-Madison), and Dr. Pedro Noguera (UCLA).